cwebley/ki/README.md

 * matchMaker: since KI is a matchup based game and inspect is already good, another way to manipulate matches.
  * choice of 2 or 3 characters for current matchup. choice of 2 or 3 opponents for next matchup
  * or maybe this is better implemented with a feature like bosses

-* jack of all trades:
- * count future appearances of all characters in next 15 games,
- * reseed opponent and dock 3 points,
- * grab bag character (or mirror character?):
- * get a random character (least used on your roster? middle value?) that you can use instead of your current character
- * if they win, they swap places with your current character and you can use them whenever you want
- * rematches will still crush the grab bag streak

 * steal a character gamble